-What is great about this recipe is the easy-to-work-with dough.
+What is great about Ryan’s Cinnamon Swirl Bread is the easy-to-work-with dough.
 It starts off a bit sticky, but after kneading it for 5 minutes with the dough hook of a stand mixer, it has the perfect consistency.
-(2013 note :This picture doesn’t do it justice)

-As for sweetness, it’s about as sweet as the packaged kind, and while you could ice it, you really don’t have to.
+As for sweetness, it’s about as sweet as the packaged kind (Pepperidge Farm), and while you could ice it, you really don’t have to.
 It’s perfect toasted with a little butter.
 Picky breakfast eaters in cupcake hats agree.

 Cinnamon Swirl Bread